 We have an afternoon walking tour of Siena that we highly recommend you to join.

-Today we will change area and move to the Brunello wine production area.
+Today we will change locations and move to the Brunello wine production area.
 We approach Montalcino via the Crete senesi landscape.
-Crete senesi are literally ‘Senese clays’, and the distinctive grey coloration of the soil gives the landscape an appearance often described as lunar.
+Crete senesi are literally "Senese clays" and the distinctive grey coloration of the soil gives the landscape an appearance often described as lunar.
 We’ll regroup at a panoramic point near Asciano for photos.
 This hilly ride will end up at a family-owned Brunello winery for a late lunch.
-You will learn so much more about the area, and Brunello.
+You will learn so much more about the area, and about Brunello.
 Brunello is the best red wine in Tuscany and its elegance is perhaps unsurpassed among Italian red wines.
 More stunning views!

 In the afternoon we will make time for the thermal spa at Bagno Vignoni.
 Bagno Vignoni is a tiny spa town, whose sulfur springs have been known since Roman times.
 This naturally hot water spurts forth from the earth beneath Monte Amiata.

 Montalcino - Mt Amiata - 40